joyinning/joyinning.github.io/_posts/2023-03-30-Sentiment Classification and Lie Detection (NLP).md

 	- Lie Detection: Decision Tree, Random Forest

 ### 4. **Evaluating the Models**
-- This part is comparing the results of each algorithm and think about the next  step for improvements of those models.
+- This part is comparing the results of each algorithm and think about the next  step for improvements of those models. <br>
    <img width="578" alt="image" src="https://github.com/joyinning/joyinning.github.io/assets/123600666/4160a827-1665-402e-8b00-315102d808bc">
    <img width="633" alt="image" src="https://github.com/joyinning/joyinning.github.io/assets/123600666/4caca2f5-cb2d-46d5-8b08-b3a5c55ff8cb">
   - According to the above results, sentiment classifications using Multinomial NB and TD-IDF (C-2) and SVM with count vectorization (D-1) models have the best accuracy score, about 0.969.
 We would interpret that the models predict the values correctly.